2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Welch B. (2023).
 OVERCOMING THE DESIGN AND OPERATING CONSTRAINTS FOR INCREASING PRODUCTIVITY OF ALUMINIUM SMELTING CELLS IN AN ENVIRONMENTALLY RESPONSIBLE MANNER.
 In F. Kongoli, T. Usui, R.A.
 Vilela, J. A. de Castro, W. F. Santos, J. Poveromo, GS.
-Mahobia, B. Deo (Eds.), Sustainable Industrial Processing Summit Assis Intl.
+Mahobia, B. Deo (Eds.), Sustainable Industrial Processing Summit Volume 1 Assis Intl.
 Symp/ Advanced Iron & Steel Making (pp. 334-335).
 Montreal, Canada: FLOGEN Star Outreach